Kidney & Bladder

 Role

-Governs movement and muscle tone
+Governs movement & muscle tone

 Imbalance pattern